mclima/1-DOM-scripting/readme.md

 logo.innerHTML = '<a href="#"><img src="img/logo.svg" /></a>';
 ```

 Examine the SVG file in VS Code.
 Note the `fill` property for svg.
+Change it to white.

 <!-- An interesting application of SVG:
 - [Responsive logos](http://responsivelogos.co.uk) -->